 From 1989 to 2010 he was specialist adviser on public expenditure and government accounting to the Treasury Committee of the House of Commons, having earlier worked for this Committee's predecessor on the financing of nationalised industries (1981).
 In that capacity, he was heavily involved in inquiries into Estimates reform, Resource Accounting and Budgeting, and the Private Finance Initiative.
 From 2003 to 2010 he was a member of the Technical Advisory Group of the Audit Commission.
 He was a member of the Research Advisory Board of the Institute of Chartered Accountants in England and Wales from 2003-09.
 For a five-year term beginning 1 August 2004 and ending on 31 July 2009, he was a member of the Financial Reporting Advisory Board which advises HM Treasury on the application of commercial accounting standards to governmental bodies.

 He was also specialist adviser on public expenditure to the Scottish Affairs Committee (1980; 1982-83; 1993-96).
 He was a public witness at Procedure Committee and Treasury Committee evidence sessions and assisted the Health Committee in private session with revisions to the form of the Department of Health's Estimates; and presented at a private seminar in January 2009 held for the House of Lords Select Committee on the Barnett Formula.
 He was a member of the NHS Executive's Market Forces Factor Sub-Group (1997) and of its NHS Accounting Review Group (1999).
 He was a member of the Financial Issues Advisory Group, which proposed financial procedures for the Scottish Parliament (1998).
 From July 2002 to July 2008, he acted as specialist adviser to the Public Accounts Commission of the House of Commons on the Corporate Plan and Supply Estimates of the National Audit Office.
-From 2020, he is a member of the UK Treasury’s User-Preparer Advisory Group on government financial reporting.
+From 2020, he is a member of the UK Treasury's User and Preparer Advisory Group on government financial reporting.
+Since 2023 he has been a member of the Scottish Government's Advisory Group on Tax Strategy.
+Since September 2024 he is a member of the Local Authority (Scotland) Accounts Advisory Committee which is an independent committee that develops and promotes proper accounting practice for local government in Scotland, contributing to the Code Of Practice On Local Authority Accounting.

 He has consulted for many organisations, both in the United Kingdom and overseas: Audit Scotland (Schools' PFI Expert Group, 2001-02); Convention of Scottish Local Authorities (public expenditure framework of local government finance, 1981-82); Electricity Consumers' Council (investment and pricing policies, 1981-89); National Audit Office (sponsoring arrangements for nationalised industries, 1984-85; and value-for-money strategy in Scotland, 1996-97); Asian Development Bank (academic organiser of conference on the relevance of privatisation to six member countries, 1984-85); Overseas Development Administration (privatisation in Sri Lanka, 1986-87); National Association of Health Authorities (RAWP funding formula, 1986); Australian Council of Trade Unions (public sector reform and privatisation, 1986); United Nations Development Programme (privatisation in Pakistan, 1989); World Bank (review of privatisation experience in monopolistic sectors, 1990); the European Commission (communication under the 1980 transparency Directive, 1991; cross subsidies in public utilities, 1992-94; and employment-related public expenditure in Eastern Europe, 1992-93); and the French Government's Commissariat Général du Plan (utility regulation, 1993-94).